Ngāruawāhia

 Hauraki

-In Ngāruawāhia, visit the Point, which sits between the confluence of the Waipa and Waikato rivers.
-It is a beautiful and historic location with several excellent panels and sculptures.
-Just behind the Point is the centre of Kīngitanga, marked by a stunning polished metal sculpture in front of the Turangawaewae House, one of the most historic locations on the North Island.
+In Ngāruawāhia, the Point is a must-visit location.
+It is situated at the confluence of the Waipā and Waikato rivers, offering both beauty and historical significance.
+The area features several informative panels and sculptures.
+Just behind the Point lies the centre of Kīngitanga, marked by a striking polished metal sculpture in front of the Turangawaewae House, one of the most historic sites on the North Island.

 7 images